hugogualtieri/nextjs-starter/README.md

 For basic version: `npx create-next-app@latest -e https://github.com/hugogualtieri/nextjs-starter`

-You can also specify a branch: `npx create-next-app@latest -e https://github.com/hugogualtieri/nextjs-starter/tree/[branch]` as example to start a project from firebase branch: `npx create-next-app@latest -e https://github.com/hugogualtieri/nextjs-starter/tree/firebase`
+You can also specify a branch: `npx create-next-app@latest -e https://github.com/hugogualtieri/nextjs-starter/tree/[branch]`

+An example to start a project from a branch like 'firebase': `npx create-next-app@latest -e https://github.com/hugogualtieri/nextjs-starter/tree/firebase`

 ## Versions